-You can buy shares through an online broker.
+You can buy Lloyds shares through an online broker.
 Buying shares is a good strategy if you want to hold for a longer period of time.
 Log in to your online brokerage account, type the ticker symbol (LLOY) of the stock you want to purchase and click Buy.
 You now own shares in Lloyds.

-When selling shares, landing a profit requires you to sell for a sum that’s higher than your buy price.
+When selling Lloyds shares, landing a profit requires you to sell for a sum that’s higher than your buy price.
 You can use various different approaches to achieve this fundamental goal.
 You can try to hold for as long as possible, aiming to sell for the biggest possible profit.
 You can also follow Lloyds stock, see if it goes up, then sell up to protect your gains if the market starts to fizzle.

-Trade shares with a conventional online broker or with a CFD broker.
+You can trade Lloyds shares with a conventional online broker or with a CFD broker.
 If you choose a CFD broker, know the risks that come with leveraged trading, as well as the extra fees that CFD brokers sometimes charge.

 Our top tips for investing in shares of Lloyds